 And with lots of berries fresh in season.
 Why not throw some on top for a quick, fresh, filling snack?
 Here it’s pictured with my homemade strawberry jam.
 A total tasty snack!
 And I want it again just from looking at these pictures.

-I hope you give this basic but delicious white bread a try.
+I hope you give this basic but delicious Farmhouse White Sandwich Bread a try.
 I’m sure you’ll love it!

 Thanks for being here friends!